kerneljack/grails-deploy/README.md

 I ran the `deploy.py` manually at first to make sure that it would work.
 The python app copies the `war` file into the Tomcat `webapps/` directory, making it available at `http://<VM IP>/petclinic`.

-The index page displayed showed the correct version of my app (in this case it was upgraded to Version 2.0).
+The index page displayed showed the correct version of my app.
 Once I confirmed this was working, I proceeded to install a cronjob which ran every minute as follows:

 `*  *  *  *  *  cd ~/dcr/grails-deploy && ./deploy.py >> deploy.log 2>&1`